 Can you tell us a bit about Vienna Metro's energy recovery system?

 Well, that is quite simple actually.
 The brake energy one metro generates is used to propel the departing train out of the station.
 If there is no departing train, the energy -- after converting it from DC to AC -- is used to operate elevators, escalators, lights, and so on.
 Once its rolled out, it will be saving us hundreds of thousands of Euros a year.

 Final question: where in the world is your favourite rail journey, and why?

 That’s actually the magnetic rail way in Shanghai, from the airport to the Expo Centre.
 And as for the why, it's because I love the speed and the noiselessness.
 I honestly lament the fact that magnetic railways haven’t become the standard technology yet.

-To find out more about technological and operational advancements in ticketing and talk to some of the biggest expert companies in the industry, join us in November at SmartMetro Madrid.
+To meet Martin and many other amazing speakers and discover the latest technological and operational advancements in from the biggest expert companies in the industry, join us on November 25-27 at SmartMetro Madrid!